freshdemo/renovations.perciballi.ca/index.md

 ### Summary ###

 This is the overall review for renovations we had done to a house recently.
-Please see the [Categories link](https://renovations.perciballi.ca//categories/) at the top right for more details on everything below.
+Please see the [Tags link](https://renovations.perciballi.ca/tag/) at the top right for more details on everything below.

 ![](images/stars.png)